neil-justice/go-data-structures/README.md

-# DSA
+# go-data-structures

-Implementations of varipus basic data structures and algorithms in Golang done as part of learning the language.
+Implementations of various basic data structures and algorithms in Golang done as part of learning the language.

 Includes:
 * linked list